Which is the better way to build muscle?

 Training with machines or free weights?

-This is often discussed and apparently, people prefer machines because weight rooms in the gyms around the world is full of machines and the people in weight rooms mostly train with them.
+This is often discussed and apparently, people prefer machines because weight rooms in the gyms around the world are full of machines and the people in weight rooms mostly train with them.

 When strength training is mentioned, Nassim Nicholas Taleb is not the first man to come to mind.